Burmah Oil: History

 The Bank of England came to the rescue of Burmah Oil after the company made large losses on its tanker fleets in 1974.
 The core of the rescue operation was the provision of a year's grace so that the company could become smaller and more viable.
 The Bank of England also agreed to guarantee $650 million of the company's foreign currency borrowings.

-In 2000, Burmah was acquired by the then BP Amoco (now renamed BP).
+In 2000, Burmah was acquired by BP Amoco.